startersclan/docker-sourceservers/README.md

 #### Updating gameservers

-To update a gameserver, pull the `:latest` docker image again, and then restart the server.
+To update a gameserver, simply initiate a pull for the game image by the `latest` tag and restart the server.

 ```sh
 docker pull sourceservers/csgo:latest